gridpoint-com/ostara/README.md

 ## Installation

-Ostara is [available in Hex] and can beinstalled by adding `ostara` to your list of dependencies in `mix.exs`:
+Ostara is [available in Hex] and can be installed by adding `ostara` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do